jinshisai/IRAM-30m-129-19/README.md

 We use the OTF PSW observing mode to cover a region of ~ 2' x 2'.
 The requested sensitivities per 0.14 km s-1 channel for TMC-1A, TMC1, and TMR1 are 70mK, 100 mK, and 50 mK, respectively.
 These sensitivities should be reached in ~8hr, ~5hr and ~12hr of telescope time, respectively, assuming average winter conditions (4.0 mm of PWV).

+Three targets will be observed one by one.
+Once a source is completed, we will go to the next target.

 Typical PAKO session
 --------------------

 ```
 !
 Startup